Applying to BTH

 Contact Admissions office

-For general questions regarding study programmes, admission, application procedures, enrolment etc. please use the following email:
+For general questions regarding study programmes, admission, application procedures etc. please use the following email: